privateprep/coding-space-website/src/pages/index.md

 differentiators:
   - image:
       image: /img/slice-9-2-.png
-      alt: Instructor showing code logic on a white board to a student
+      alt: Kids collaborating on coding projects
-    mdContent: |-
+    mdContent: >-
       ## Student-Centered Learning

-      Personalized, self-paced learning means projects as unique as our students
+      Our project-based, self-paced curriculum in Scratch, JavaScript, and other languages lets kids code games, animations, and apps as unique as they are
   - image:
-      image: /img/field_trips.jpg
+      image: /img/hands_on.jpeg
-      alt: Group of Coding Space students go on a field trip to Google office in NYC
+      alt: An instructor and two students gather around a computer with electronics hooked up to study circuits.
-    mdContent: |-
+    mdContent: >-
-      ## Exceptional Experiences

-      We partner with parents at every step, from accessible tech support to progress reports
+      ## Learn by Doing

+      Our teachers never lecture.
+We believe in asking questions to help students solve problems.
   - image:
       image: /img/girl-code-vert.jpg
       alt: A young girl in coding classes in the appearance of a superhero.
-    mdContent: |-
+    mdContent: >-
       ## Skills For Life

-      Our supportive space fosters a growth mindset, empowering students to grow past their comfort zones
+      Our supportive space fosters a growth mindset, grit, and the freedom to make mistakes, empowering students

+      to grow past their comfort zones
   - image:
       image: /img/white-board.jpg
       alt: Instructor showing code logic on a white board to a student
-    mdContent: |-
+    mdContent: >-
-      ## Teacher Development
+      ## Expert Teachers

-      Ongoing educator training means students learn from teachers in the know
+      Our ongoing educator training in Socratic-based teaching methods and computer science curriculum means students learn from teachers in the know
   - image:
-      image: /img/hands_on.jpeg
+      image: /img/field_trips.jpg
-      alt: An instructor and two students gather around a computer with electronics hooked up to study circuits.
+      alt: Group of Coding Space students go on a field trip to Google office in NYC
-    mdContent: |-
+    mdContent: >-
-      ## Unique Teaching Methods

-      We encourage students to discover solutions by modeling effective learning strategies and providing room to test and tinker
+      ## Personalized Experiences

+      We partner with students and parents at every step, from accessible tech support to progress reports.
   - image:
       image: /img/coder.jpg
       alt: Four girls in a Coding Space camp smiling with stickers on their faces